Fair Hearings: How to Defend Your Rights (FAQ)

 What is a Fair Hearing?

-A Fair Hearing is an informal hearing where you can appeal a decision the Office of Public Assistance (OPA) makes about your public benefits.
+A Fair Hearing is where you can appeal a decision the Office of Public Assistance (OPA) makes about your public benefits.
 You can appeal decisions that you think are unfair, against the rules, or factually wrong.

 You can request a Fair Hearing to appeal decisions made about any of these benefit programs: